Revisiting AoC 2022: The Journey to a 20,000x Speedup

 Honestly, this section is a bit of a slog, and (spoiler alert) it’s only the 2nd best solution.
 I’d consider skipping to the next section unless you’re really interested.
 You can always come back later.
 I found the ideas really interesting, so I didn’t have the heart to cut the section completely.

+Now, remember that the problem data I got from AoC only has 40 sensors.
+That’s miniscule compared to the 4×106 rows in our search area.
 Perhaps we can find an algorithm which operates primarily on sensors.
 Even a bad algorithm operating on 40 sensors is likely to be faster than a good algorithm operating on 4×106 points.

 After some thought (and cheating6) I managed to find a way to solve the problem by iteratively ruling out sections of the search area.
 It’s a bit tough to explain, and there are some fiddly details to work out, so let’s start with a simplified version of the problem.